How to Plan an Optimised Truck Route: Step-by-Step Guide

 6. How to Set Time Windows and Avoid Overtime

 You can add up to two delivery or pickup windows per stop.
-These time windows ensure that your tour remains realistic and aligned with customer expectations.
+These time windows keep your tour realistic and aligned with customer expectations, and they are where most tours quietly lose money.

 7. How to Fix Time Window Conflicts Automatically

-If a stop can’t be reached within its time window, it’s marked in red.
+If a stop cannot be reached within its time window, it is marked in red.
 You can:

 - Reorder stops